Student Code of Conduct

 - All disciplinary proceedings are closed to the public.

-- The University will disclose the results of the proceeding, including sanctions imposed, only to those who need to know for purposes of record keeping, enforcement of the sanctions, further proceedings, eligibility for participation in certain University activities, or compliance with federal or state laws.
+- The University, will disclose the results of the proceeding, including sanctions imposed, only to those who need to know for purposes of record keeping, enforcement of the sanctions, further proceedings, eligibility for participation in certain University activities, health and safety of others, or compliance with federal or state laws.
 The fact that a disciplinary proceeding has been concluded and appropriate action has been taken may be disclosed.

 Process Based Rights:

-- Be provided written notice at least 24 hours in advance of the hearing (with the exception of Interim Action, see Article IX for more information).
-The notice will include that a complaint is being investigated, the nature of the complaint, and the provisions of the Student Code of Conduct that the student is alleged to have violated.
+- Be provided written notice at least 24 hours in advance of the hearing (with the exception of Interim Action, see Article VI for more information).
+The notice includes that a complaint is being investigated, the nature of the complaint, and the provisions of the Student Code of Conduct that the student is alleged to have violated.

-- If the respondent has an unavoidable conflict for the designated hearing time, as determined by the administrative conduct officer (Senior Director of Auxiliary Services or designee, or the Dean of Students or designee), the respondent may contact the administrative conduct officer identified in the notice as soon as possible in advance of the conduct hearing to schedule an alternate meeting date or time.
+- If the respondent has an unavoidable conflict for the designated hearing time, as determined by the administrative conduct officer, the respondent may contact the administrative conduct officer identified in the notice as soon as possible in advance of the conduct hearing to schedule an alternate meeting date or time.

 - Respondent may request to waive their 24-hour notice by contacting the administrative conduct officer to ask for an earlier meeting.
 The administrative conduct officer will determine if appropriate arrangements can be made for an earlier hearing.